nulldxx/docker-snap/README.md

-# 🖼️ Image Gallery Web App
+# 🖼️ docker-snap web app

 A beautiful, responsive image gallery web application built with Python Flask that runs in a lightweight Docker container.
 Display your local images as thumbnails with adjustable sizes and click to view full-size images.